 This damage had several negative knock-on effects.
 Structural damage was causing misalignment of proximity sensors, leading to failure and downtime.
-We reported this to HAL (Heathrow Airport limited) and subsequently created and installed bespoke “roll-on/roll-off” barriers to eliminate the effects of tug impact and thereby remove other problems tug collisions had been causing, thus saving time and money.
+We reported this to our client and subsequently created and installed bespoke “roll-on/roll-off” barriers to eliminate the effects of tug impact and thereby remove other problems tug collisions had been causing, thus saving time and money.

 Fast reactions are important.
-If HAL send an e-mail, call, or speak to one of our people about something that needs attention our engineers are there!
-Our 24/7 reactive maintenance call out plan gives priority to stillage maintenance and dealing with any HAL owned Health and Safety faults.
+If we’re sent an e-mail, receive a call, or someone speaks to one of our people about something that needs attention our engineers are there!
+Our 24/7 reactive maintenance call out plan gives priority to maintenance works and dealing with any Health and Safety faults.

 Our work covers all aspects of planned maintenance of the stillages, but also involved significant upgrading.
 From re-designing and installing hydraulic lifting equipment controls, motors and mechanical safety devices to ensuring smooth operation of moving parts and functional operation of the roller beds, we maintained continuous operation with only minimal down time.

 Our focus and abilities allow us to deliver full “ground up” production and installation of a complete unit through to minor repairs and adaptions.
 Whether these works require replacement parts or bespoke components our far-reaching contact and supply network means we can source and supply parts to meet any need.